vpavlenko/study-music/parts/schenkerian_analysis.md

 7. [David Huron.
 On the future of music research](https://kb.osu.edu/bitstream/handle/1811/93138/1/FDMC_2021_Huron_005.pdf) - see a notion of _Poetic Scholarship_
 8. https://academic.udayton.edu/PhillipMagnuson/soundpatterns/ is Schenkerian
 9. [Narmour "Beyond Schenkerism"](https://archive.org/details/beyondschenkeris0000narm_c5d8/) - the author promotes his "implication-realization model" instead, which isn't popular
+10. [Leslie David Blasius.
+Schenker's Argument and the Claims of Music Theory](https://www.amazon.com/Schenkers-Argument-Cambridge-Studies-Analysis/dp/0521550858) - Probably not a critique, but at least some fresh examination

 Misc
 ---